Python-World/Python_and_the_Web/Scripts/Miscellaneous/CHMOD_simplifier/README.md

 ### How to use this script?

-1. Make sure all the requirements for the script are present in your system by running:

-    pip install -r requirements.txt

-2. The script has 2 options:
+1. The script has 2 options:
 - Symbolic to Numerical (N)
 - Numerical to Symbolic (S)

 Pass the desired mode of conversion while executing the script

-3. Run the following command:
+2. Run the following command:
     python chmod_simplifier.py <representation> <mode>

     Replace: